 8. Q. What about home dosing on the day of the office visit for dose increase?

-A. There should be at least nine hours and no more than 15 hours between doses.
+A. There should be at least 10 hours.
 NEVER increase the dose at home.

 9. Q. If there is a reaction at home, what should I do?